Camp Argo – Summer Camp

 More than 1 week before start, No Charge to change dates.
 Expiry of this date is midnight of the seventh day prior to the start of the session, i.e., 00:01 AM on July 3 for July 10 camp.

-Here’s what past Camp Argo participants have to say…
+Here’s what past Camp Argo participants and parents have to say…

 What I like about Camp Argos is that it was an experience I will never forget!
 The parts that were key to my experience were the coaches and the program.
 The coaches were all super nice and wanted to help improve your rowing skills, also they were funny!
 The program was super awesome: every time I was in a row boat I always laughed, had fun, and learned a lot!